 I remember the first time I ever tried ceviche.
 My husband (then boyfriend) and I had just landed in San Jose, Costa Rica after what felt like the longest flight of my life.
-We ventured out of our hotel for dinner where he introduced me to the tangy, delicious world of ceviche.
+We ventured out of our hotel for dinner where he introduced me to the tangy and delicious world of ceviche.

 I’ve been hooked ever since.